gpaciga/multidash/README.md

 Urls to scroll through and the cadence are defined by an array in `src/config.js`.

+Type can be either `url` or `img`.
+Optionally, `seconds` controls how long to stay on the slide.

-Image files can be put in `public` and listed in the array too.
+Images can be hosted in the `public` directory.

 Start with `npm run start`.